civicmapper/culvert-toolkit/docs/docs/install.md

 ![Culvert Analysis Toolkit in the ArcGIS Pro geoprocessing pane](assets/toolbox-02.png)

+# Handling Upgrades

-# Upgrading the toolkit
+## Upgrading the toolkit

 When a new release of the toolkit is available, you won't need to create a new dedicated Python environment as described in step #1 above.
 Download the new release (#2) and install (#3) in your existing custom environment to replace the older version of the toolkit.

-# Upgrades to ArcGIS Pro
+## Upgrades to ArcGIS Pro

 Since version 3.0, ArcGIS Pro provides [a path for upgrading custom Python environments](https://pro.arcgis.com/en/pro-app/latest/arcpy/get-started/upgrade-an-environment.htm) made with previous versions.
 Depending on the changes to the Python version, that upgrade may or may not affect the toolbox.